Access the Online Customer Payment Portal

 - Utility bill payments may be deposited in The City of Lake Forest postage-free white drop boxes located at the Telegraph Road train station parking lot and on Bank Lane north of Westminster.
 There is also a drop box located to the left of the main entrance of the Municipal Services building.
 You may also pay your utility bill in person at the Municipal Services Building during the regular business hours of 8:00am to 4:30pm.
 We accept check, cash, Visa, MasterCard, Discover, or American Express.

 Selling?When selling a property, a Home Sanitary and Storm Sewer Inspection and payment of a final utility bill is required.
-Once the property closing date is scheduled, please contact Utility Billing to request a final water meter reading, email firstname.lastname@example.org or call 847.810.3620.
+Once the property closing date is scheduled, please contact us to request a final water meter reading, email Utility Billing or call (847) 810-3620.
 For reference, please see the Real Estate Transaction Checklist.
-The Home Sanitary Sewer Inspection application and the fee of $150 will need to be submitted to the Community Development Department in order to schedule the inspection.

 Buying?In The City of Lake Forest, the transition from one owner to another is seamless.
 There is no interruption in City provided services, such as water and garbage pickup.
-Please provide contact information to Utility Billing, email email@example.com or phone 847.810.3620.
+Please provide contact information, email Utility Billing, or call (847) 810-3620.
 The buyer will need to purchase a Transfer Tax Stamp prior to the closing date.
 A City of Lake Forest Real Estate Transfer Tax Declaration will need to be completed.
 For reference, please see the Real Estate Transaction Checklist.
 For more information regarding the Transfer Tax Stamp, please see our Real Estate Transfer Tax Web Page

 Rental Property?If you rent your property and would like to have a duplicate bill sent to your renter(s) please complete the Duplicate Billing Form.
 This form will authorize the City to send a duplicate bill directly to your renter(s).
 This form can be emailed or mailed to the Finance Department.
 The completed form will need to be signed by both the Owner and the renter(s).
 The City of Lake Forest utility billing account will remain in the owner's name.
 Please note important information regarding registering an online account and enrolling in auto-pay.
 Please contact Utility Billing for more information.